KirillLykov/cvision-algorithms/README.md

 - bilateral filter ("Bilateral filtering for gray and color images" by C. Tomasi & R. Manduchi, 1998)
 - fast bilateral filter ("A fast approximation of the bilateral filter using a signal processing approach" by S. Paris & F. Durand, 2006)
 - retinex ("Retinex by two bilateral filters" by M. Elad, 2005)
-- shape from shading algorithm by Horn and Ikeuchi, the algorithm description can be found in "The Variational Approach to Shape from Shading" by B. Horn and M. Brooks, 1985
+- shape from shading algorithm by Horn and Ikeuchi ("The Variational Approach to Shape from Shading" by B. Horn and M. Brooks, 1985)
+- optical flow algorithm by  Horn-Shunck  for an array of input images ("Determining optical flow" by Horn and Schunck, 1980)